-If you're keeping an eye out for Nintendo Switch Black Friday deals, TechRadar is the place you'll want to bookmark as we'll be bringing you the very best offers as they appear.
+If you're keeping an eye out for Nintendo Switch Black Friday deals when the time comes in 2020, TechRadar is the place you'll want to bookmark as we'll be bringing you the very best offers as they appear.

 The Nintendo Switch may have saved the Japanese company.
 Not long ago, there were rumors of Mario, Link, Samus and the like appearing on other platforms – such was the disappointment of the Wii U last generation.

-Fast forward to today, two and a half years from the Switch's launch, and the console has taken the gaming world by storm.
-With Black Friday and Cyber Monday approaching, is now a good time to pick up a Nintendo Switch?
+Fast forward to today, three and a half years from the Switch's launch, and the console has taken the gaming world by storm.
+With Black Friday and Cyber Monday coming up in just a couple of months, is now a good time to pick up a Nintendo Switch?

 Is the Nintendo Switch right for you?

 For the uninitiated, the main Nintendo Switch is a hybrid console.
 It offers full handheld play, and the ability to "dock the console" to continue playing on your TV (unless you’re using the handheld-only Switch Lite).